AriFordsham/GHCWiki/pattern-families.md

 ```

-Using the following pattern family:
+and using the following pattern family:

 ```wiki
     pattern Bits n val bs <- (bits n -> Just (val, bs))
 ```

-One can write a pattern like this:
+one can write a pattern like this:

 ```wiki
     parsePacket :: ByteString -> _